Susmita-Dey/Moody-website/README.md

 - It is for only 1 month.

 # 📚 Contribution rules
-- Do NOT remove other content.
+- Do NOT modify/remove others content.
-- Add your name to the <b>CONTRIBUTORS.md</b> file
-- Add me as reviewer
-- Try to keep pull requests small to minimize merge conflicts.</li>
+- Try to pull requests and check that there's no merge conflicts. </li>

 # 🤩🤗 Getting Started